Sitefinity/feather-packages/Bootstrap/README.md

         - **fonts** - contains files for sitefinity and project icon font
         - **images** - contains compressed images from src folder which are usually used as background images in the css
         - **js** - contains a minified js file which is a concatenation of js files listed in `jsfiles.json`.
 To use this file add a reference to it in the package Razor layout file `MVC/Views/Layouts/default.cshtml`
- 	- src - contains the source front-end files which are processed via grunt to dist folder
+ 	- **src** - contains the source front-end files which are processed via grunt to dist folder
- 		- project - add your non-sitefinity front-end assets here
+ 		- **project** - add your non-sitefinity front-end assets here
- 			- icons - add `svg` files here to be added to the icon font that is generated when grunt is run
+ 			- **icons** - add `svg` files here to be added to the icon font that is generated when grunt is run
- 			- images - add images here.
+ 			- **images** - add images here.
 Images added in this folder will be compressed and output to `assets/dist/images`
- 			- js - add js files here and list them in `jsfiles.json`.
+ 			- **js** - add js files here and list them in `jsfiles.json`.
 All js files listed in `jsfiles.json` will be concatenated and uglified to `assets/dist/js/project.min.js`
- 			- sass - create subfolders in this folder and add your scss files here -main.scss - import all your scss files here.
+ 			- **sass** - create subfolders in this folder and add your scss files here
+ 				- **main.scss** - import all your scss files here.
 This file will be processed to `assets/dist/css/main.min.css`
- 		- sitefinity - contains scss files for Sitefinity styling
+ 		- **sitefinity** - contains scss files for Sitefinity styling
- - MVC folder - contains all widget templates categorized by widget and the Razor layout file
+ - **MVC folder** - contains all widget templates categorized by widget and the Razor layout file
- 	- Layouts/default.cshtml - Razor layout file
+ 	- **Layouts/default.cshtml** - Razor layout file
- - GridSystem - contains grid widget templates
+ - **GridSystem** - contains grid widget templates
- - csslint.json - contains csslint options and globals
+ - **csslint.json** - contains csslint options and globals
- - gruntfile.js - contains grunt tasks configuration and definition as well as load grunt plugins
+ - **gruntfile.js** - contains grunt tasks configuration and definition as well as load grunt plugins
- - jsfiles.json - contains a list of js files to be automatically concatenated and uglified when grunt is run
+ - **jsfiles.json** - contains a list of js files to be automatically concatenated and uglified when grunt is run
- - package.json - stores metadata for grunt and grunt plugins that the project needs
+ - **package.json** - stores metadata for grunt and grunt plugins that the project needs

 ## Editing and creating a widget
 By default we include all widget templates in every package.
 Modifying a template is super easy.
 If you want to modify the Pills navigation template, just go to `/ResourcePackages/Bootstrap/MVC/Views/Navigation`, open the `NavigationView.Pills.cshtml` file and make your changes.

 Creating a new template is just as easy.

-Duplicate an existing template, give a name to the new file, keeping in mind the following structure - NavigationView.XXXXXX.cshtml.
+Duplicate an existing template, give a name to the new file, keeping in mind the following structure - `NavigationView.XXXXXX.cshtml`.
 Then the new template will appear in the list of templates for this widget in the widget designer in Page editor.

-For widgets that have list and details views, the structure should be List.XXXXXX.cshtml or Detail.XXXXXX.cshtml, respectively.
+For widgets that have list and details views, the structure should be `List.XXXXXX.cshtml` or `Detail.XXXXXX.cshtml`, respectively.

-Creating a new widget template for Dynamic content Create a folder with the name of the dynamic module in singular where you have organized the project widget templates (`/Mvc/Views/` or `/ResourcePackages/Bootstrap/MVC/Views`).
+Creating a new widget template for Dynamic content

+Create a folder with the name of the dynamic module in singular where you have organized the project widget templates (`/Mvc/Views/` or `/ResourcePackages/Bootstrap/MVC/Views`).
 After that create a `*.cshtml` files having in mind the structure described above List.XXXXXX.cshtml for list view and Detail.XXXXXX.cshtml for details view.
 When you create a new Dynamic module list and details widget templates are automatically created for this module in `Design &gt; Widget Templates` in Sitefinity Backend.
 As a starting point, you can use the template from Sitefinity Backend and make the desired changes on the file system.